sanjaykumar-s03/Candidates-Management/README.md

    http://127.0.0.1:5000

 ## Usage
--Upload Candidate Data:
+--Upload Candidate Data.
--Navigate to the upload page.
+--Navigate to the upload page.
--Click on the "Upload" button to select your candidate data CSV file.
+--Click on the "Upload" button to select your candidate data CSV file.
--Wait for the upload to complete; a confirmation message will appear.
+--Wait for the upload to complete; a confirmation message will appear.
--After processing, you can request to download the candidate details as a PDF.
+--After processing, you can request to download the candidate details as a PDF.
--Click on the corresponding link to download the PDF, which will include candidate details and images.
+--Click on the corresponding link to download the PDF, which will include candidate details and images.

 ## Sample CSV Format
 To ensure proper data processing, your CSV file should follow this format: